Vitória (2025 TV series): Production

 In late 2024, the pre-production for the telenovela began.
 Filming began on 10 April 2025 in with tba on SP Televisão studios, in Vila Nova de Gaia and Alto Minho.
 The last scenes are scheduled to be filmed in October 2025.

-In 17 August 2025, was announced that Disney would collaborate in the production and be broadcast on Disney+ simultaneously with SIC and its streaming platform, OPTO.
+On 17 August 2025, was announced that Disney would collaborate in the production and be broadcast on Disney+ simultaneously with SIC and its streaming platform, OPTO.
 The partnership introduces a new screening window on Sundays: five episodes premiere in the afternoon, simultaneously on OPTO and Disney+.
 After the linear broadcast, the episodes are available for 7 days on television operators, 30 days on OPTO and available in full, and exclusively, on Disney+, as weekly releases accumulate on this platform.